zephyrproject-rtos/zephyr/doc/kernel/services/data_passing/pipes.rst

 Use a pipe to send streams of data between threads.

 .. note::
     A pipe can be used to transfer long streams of data if desired.
 However it is often preferable to send pointers to large data items to avoid copying the data.
+Copying large data items will negatively impact interrupt latency as a spinlock is held while copying that data.

 Configuration Options